-The Dingle Way as a long distance walking trail is one of Ireland’s finest, on the Wild Atlantic Way.
-Taking in a distance of 179km/111.8 Miles; revelling to you some of the most startling scenery that you will find anywhere in the country.
+The Dingle Way walking trail is one of Ireland’s finest on the Wild Atlantic Way.
+Taking in a distance of 179 km/111.8 miles, The Dingle Way reveals to you some of the most startling scenery that you will find anywhere in Ireland.

-Walk the Dingle Way self-guided/independent and you will encounter an array of archaeological monuments dating back from the Mesolithic Period of around 6000 BC.
-Standing stones; Ogham Stones and a multitude of beehive huts; evidence of its rich culture of a bygone age.
+While walking along the Dingle Way self-guided walking tour, you will encounter an array of archaeological monuments dating back from the Mesolithic Period of around 6000 BC including Standing Stones, Ogham Stones and a multitude of beehive huts, evidence of the rich culture of a bygone age.

-Hiking on the Dingle Way, around the Dingle peninsula, lush green pastures sweep down from the heather-clad mountains above to reach a wild and rugged Atlantic Coastline.
-All combined to make this land a world all to itself.
+On the Dingle peninsula, you will enjoy lush green pastures sweeping down from the heather-clad mountains above to reach a wild and rugged Atlantic coastline.

 Tour Pricing & Dates